Bayshore Turntable Plansxxx San Franciscoxxx SP Index

 The pit needed considerable attention, because it, like everything else at Bayshore, was constructed on fill, and the bottom probably sat below sea level.
 In widening the pit, SP drove 198 untreated timber pilings (curiously, the plans don't state their length) were driven around the outside of the new pit to support the concrete above.
 Before laying cothe concrete, workers applied three layers of "membrane" (probably heavy tarpaper / felt) and four layers of asphalt.
 The new 8x8 foot center block also sat atop new pilings.

-Below you'll find photos of both turntables, and on page 2 (opens in a new window) you'll find reproductions taken from the original 1941 conversion blueprints.
+Below you'll find photos of both turntables, and on page 2 (opens in a new window) you'll find links to the original nine ~2x3 ft. pages drawings created for the 1941 conversion.

 The photographs below are from the collection of George Solimine Jr, photographer unknown.